Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 167.  ### Question167
-YAGNI states that most systems work best if they are kept simple rather than made complicated.
-Pick 1
+True or False: YAGNI states that most systems work best if they are kept simple rather than made complicated.

-- [x] False
+- [x] False.
-- [ ] True
+- [ ] True.

 _[⬆ Back to Top](#table-of-contents)_